GriffithsLab/griffithslab-website/content/people/index.md

 - To study how individual variability in brain geometry affects responses to brain stimulation, and how this information can inform neuro-navigation techniques to improve the identification of potential TMS targets.

 Trivia about Shreyas:
 Shreyas claims to be the 'funny' one.
 No one else sees it.
 Shreyas' favourite cuisines include Indian, Mexican, Arabic and Italian.
-He is the unofficial social director for the students at the KCNI and while no one really appointed him, they like the fact that he tries to bring people together.
+He is the unofficial social director for the students at the lab and while no one really appointed him, they like the fact that he tries to bring people together.
 Shreyas leads an active lifestyle.
 He plays football (soccer), swims and enjoys biking (even in the winter!) within the city and on natural trails.
 Shreyas is an avid chess player and enjoys playing rapid, blitz and bullet chess.

 ---